sarathsreedharan/icaps2024.github.io/content/program/workshops/hsdip.md

 draft: true
 ---

-# Heuristics and Search for Domain-independent Planning (HSDIP 2023)
+# Heuristics and Search for Domain-independent Planning (HSDIP 2024)

-ICAPS'23 Workshop \
+ICAPS'24 Workshop \
-Prague, Czech Republic \
+Banff, Canada \
-July 9-10, 2023
+June 2-3, 2024

 ## Aim and Scope of the Workshop